vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 with my whip, gave pain with a jerk <br>
 of my hand.
 Such joy in that cave."

+"What a joy to use that long tool, <br>
+to light that fine whip with My strokes <br>
+on the scorched skins of those low folks. <br>
+What a sex like feel it is to rule."

 ### Part four, in which